aprilmintacpineda/webpack-multi-build-template/README.md

 1. Clone the repository.
 2. `npm i`
-3. `npm run start` -- A browser will open.
+3. `npm run start` -- A browser will open and you can start development.
 4. `npm run build` -- to build for production.
 Your files would be at `builds/`.

 #### Serving built files